Italian diaspora: Background of ancient Italian migrations

 After the conquest of Anglo-Saxon England in 1066, the first recorded Italian communities in England began from the merchants and sailors living in Southampton.
 The famous "Lombard Street" in London took its name from the small but powerful community from northern Italy, living there as bankers and merchants after the year 1000.
 The rebuilding of Westminster Abbey showed significant Italian artistic influence in the construction of the so-called 'Cosmati' Pavement completed in 1245 and a unique example of the style unknown outside of Italy, the work of highly skilled team of Italian craftsmen led by a Roman named Ordoricus.
 In 1303, Edward I negotiated an agreement with the Lombard merchant community that secured custom duties and certain rights and privileges.
 The revenues from the customs duty were handled by the Riccardi, a group of bankers from Lucca in Italy.
 This was in return for their service as money lenders to the crown, which helped finance the Welsh Wars.
 When the war with France broke out, the French king confiscated the Riccardi's assets, and the bank went bankrupt.
 After this, the Frescobaldi of Florence took over the role as money lenders to the English crown.

 Large numbers of Italians have resided in Germany since the early Middle Ages, particularly architects, craftsmen and traders.
 During the late Middle Ages and early modern times many Italians came to Germany for business, and relations between the two countries prospered.
 The political borders were also somewhat intertwined under the German princes' attempts to extend control over all the Holy Roman Empire, which extended from northern Germany down to Northern Italy.
 During the Renaissance many Italian bankers, architects and artists moved to Germany and successfully integrated in the German society.
+The first Italians came to Poland in the Middle Ages, however, substantial migration of Italians to Poland began in the 16th century (see Poland section below).

+Italians in the United States before 1880 included a number of explorers, starting with Christopher Columbus, and a few small settlements.
+The first Italian to be registered as residing in the area corresponding to the current U.S. was Pietro Cesare Alberti, commonly regarded as the first Italian American, a Venetian seaman who, in 1635, settled in the Dutch colony of New Amsterdam, what would eventually become New York City.
+Enrico Tonti, together with the French explorer René-Robert Cavelier, Sieur de La Salle, explored the Great Lakes region.
+Tonti founded the first European settlement in Illinois in 1679, and in Arkansas in 1683, making him "The Father of Arkansas".
+With LaSalle, he co-founded New Orleans, and was governor of the Louisiana Territory for the next 20 years.
+His brother Alfonso Tonti, with French explorer Antoine de la Mothe Cadillac, was the co-founder of Detroit in 1701, and was its acting colonial governor for 12 years.
+The Taliaferro family (originally Tagliaferro), believed to have roots in Venice, was one of the First Families to settle Virginia.